 Firstly, diffusion reconstruction loss is given by:

-Secondly, We constrain a condition loss in pixel space.
-With $C$ representing the conditions, $C_{gt}$ being the corresponding ground truths, and $\hat{F}_{0|t}$ being the predicted flow at timestep $t$ after denormalization, condition loss is given by:
+Secondly, we impose a condition loss in pixel space.
+Let $C$ denote the conditions, $C_{gt}$ the corresponding ground truth, and $\hat{F}_{0|t}$ the predicted flow at timestep $t$ after denormalization.
+The condition loss is defined as:

-Additionally, a perceptual loss is computed with a pretrained VGG-16 model $v_{\theta}$~\cite{johnson2016perceptual}, ensuring a good visual performance.
-Using $I_{gt}$ to represent the ground truth image (e.g., rectangle image for SIR and global shutter image for RSC), perceptual loss is given by:
+Additionally, we compute a perceptual loss using a pretrained VGG-16 model $v_{\theta}$~\cite{johnson2016perceptual} to improve visual fidelity.
+Let $I_{gt}$ denote the ground-truth image (e.g., the rectangular image for SIR and the global-shutter image for RSC).
+The perceptual loss is given by:

-The training loss is a weighted sum of them.
+The training loss is a weighted sum of them, that is:

-To further address the minor distortions in outputs casued by the inaccurate pseudo labels, ~\citet{zhou2023rectangling} designed two individual diffusion models to respectively generate motion and achieve a post-process content refinement.
-In our framework, the reconstruction loss supervises the UNet module to be an effective motion estimator, while the condition loss and perceptual loss guide the VAE module to perform motion refinement.